-

 How does the court determine which law governs the claims in your jurisdiction?

-The applicable substantive law is determined by various rules of private international law (conflict of laws), which can be found in the Introductory Act to the German Civil Code (EGBGB) and in the Rome I and II Regulations.
-Pursuant to Art.
-3 no. 1 EGBGB, the Rome I and II Regulations are to be given priority.
+The determination of the applicable substantive law is usually carried out by applying conflict-of-law rules, which are established in private international law.
+These may be both national and international provisions.
+The German conflict-of-law rules can be found in the Introductory Act to the Civil Code (EGBGB) as well as in the Rome I and Rome II Regulations.
+According to Article 3 No. 1 EGBGB, the Rome I and II Regulations are to be given priority.
 The law applicable to contractual and non-contractual matters is therefore to be determined by these regulations.
-The regulations of the EGBGB thus only impact the determination of the applicable law in family, inheritance and property law matters.
+The provisions of the EGBGB thus only influence the determination of the applicable law in matters of family law, inheritance law, and property law.

 -